Working to preserve the vessels, facilities and skills of our maritime heritage

 The Station buildings, like most of the lighthouses in the Pacific Northwest, were designed by architect C.W.
 Lieck.
 The flashing two-second light overlooks Rosario Straits and is well positioned north of Dennis Shoal and opposite Bird Rocks.
 Unlike many light Stations, the actual structure is a simple, homey design, thanks to the toehold of flat land on the otherwise steep-sided island.

 Originally maintained by the Lighthouse Service, the Station was taken over by the Coast Guard in 1939.
 A single family Officer-in-Charge house was added near the duplex and three Coast Guardsmen and their families took up residence, serving two-year tours on the island, with trips to Anacortes for provisions.
 The Coast Guard buoy tender Fir visited twice a year, bringing maintenance and operational supplies, including fuel for the generators.
+First official mention of the lighthouse is recorded here:

 "To establish a light-house and fog signal at Burrows Island, Rosario Strait, State of Washington.
 There is much traffic through Rosario Strait, which will naturally increase in the future.
 During certain seasons of the year fog and smoke from forest fires prevail.
 Burrows Island is a point of departure for most vessels plying the strait.
 The tides and currents here are strong and variable, and there are several dangerous reefs in the immediate vicinity.
 A light and fog signal at the southwest point of Burrows Island would be of great use to commerce and navigation.
 It is estimated that they could be established for not exceeding $15,000, and it is recommended that an appropriation of this amount be made therefore."